13-The relation between Block shear and coped beams.

 Illustration for block shear.

-The second mode of failure involves a T-shaped section consisting of the flange, web, plate, and bolts.
+The second failure mode involves a T-shaped section consisting of the flange, web, plate, and bolts.

 Looking to block shear path no.1, the split section in the middle emerges with the bolts as the tension force acts to the right.

-The applied force to the right creates inner forces on the left side.
-The inner forces are tension and shear force.
+The applied force to the right creates inner forces on the left side, which are tension and shear force.

 Because of equilibrium, the tension generated is perpendicular to the left face and acts to the left, whereas the shear force produced is parallel to the force’s direction and acts to the left.

-Let us look at block shear path 2, the separated component in the shape of a T section, which is the tension force, and the faces parallel to the force direction.
+Let us look at block shear path 2.
+The separated component is in the shape of a T section, which is the tension force, and the faces are parallel to the force direction.
 However, the shear force created will only affect one face.
-The lower line of bolts is not cut, unlike path 1 with two shear faces.

-The last view is for block shear path no.3, where the cut consists of two lines, the first of which is vertically up and will create tension force.
+The last view is for block shear path no.3, where the cut consists of two lines.
+The first is vertically up and will create tension force.

 The second line, which passes through the bolts, will have a shear force; the sketch to the right depicts the forces in equilibrium.
 The side view depicts the T portion.